 Will My Policy Completely and Totally Replace My Home If It Is Destroyed?

 This depends on whether your policy is a replacement cost value policy or an actual cash value policy.
 If your policy is an actual cash value policy, it will not.

 Actual cash value recovery is determined as follows:

-- in case of a partial loss to the structure, the amount it would cost the insured to repair, rebuild, or replace less fair and reasonable deduction for physical depreciation, or the policy limit, whichever is less.
+(1) in case of total loss to the structure, the policy limit or the fair market value of the structure, whichever is less, or (2) in case of a partial loss to the structure, the amount it would cost the insured to repair, rebuild, or replace less a fair and reasonable deduction for physical depreciation, or the policy limit, whichever is less.

 For more detailed information on residential claims, please see the CDI’s Residential Property Claims Guide.
 This brochure helps you navigate the claims process and discusses hot topics such as water damage, mold, and replacement cost.

 Remember, if you only shop by comparing prices only and not by comparing coverage, you are doing yourself a disservice.
 Your home is one of the most important purchases you will make.
 Take the time to get the facts straight before you purchase homeowners insurance.
 It may be one of the best decisions you make for yourself and your family.